plone/training/mastering_plone/events.rst

             layer="..interfaces.IBrowserLayer"
             />

-    So there is a class :py:class:`plone.app.event.browser.event_summary.EventSummaryView` and a template :file:`event_summary.pt` that could be overridden with :py:mod:`z3c.jbot` by copying it as :file:`plone.app.event.browser.event_summary.pt` in :file:`browser/overrides`.
+    So there is a class :class:`plone.app.event.browser.event_summary.EventSummaryView` and a template :file:`event_summary.pt` that could be overridden with :mod:`z3c.jbot` by copying it as :file:`plone.app.event.browser.event_summary.pt` in :file:`browser/overrides`.

 Exercise 2